drivendataorg/zamba/docs/docs/models/depth.md

 │                                                 [default: None]                           │
-│ --overwrite               -o                    Overwrite output csv if it exists.        │ │ --batch-size                      INTEGER       Batch size to use for inference.          │ │                                                 [default: None]                           │ │ --model-cache-dir                 PATH          Path to directory for downloading model   │ │                                                 weights.
+│ --overwrite               -o                    Overwrite output csv if it exists.        │ │ --batch-size                      INTEGER       Batch size to use for inference.          │ │                                                 [default: None]                           │ │ --num-workers                     INTEGER       Number of subprocesses to use for data    │ │                                                 loading.                                  │ │                                                 [default: None]                           │ │ --gpus                            INTEGER       Number of GPUs to use for inference.
+If   │ │                                                 not specifiied, will use all GPUs found   │ │                                                 on machine.                               │ │                                                 [default: None]                           │ │ --model-cache-dir                 PATH          Path to directory for downloading model   │ │                                                 weights.
 Alternatively, specify with      │